PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.

+## Pause snapshot — 2026-07-15

+The latest source checkpoint remains `b80150a3` (`Index safe binary bridge recovery`).
+No source file has changed since that checkpoint.
+Local `fb-refactor5` and `origin/fb-refactor5` were equal at that commit before this handoff-only update, and the worktree contained no uncommitted files.

+The next proposed extraction was deliberately stopped at characterization.
+The 218-line compatibility helper `_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw` and its two ordered sequence call sites were audited, but no indexed owner, production dispatcher, or new test has been implemented.
+Its current implementation recognizes an NHWC-to-NCHW Transpose followed by two binary operations and a channel-axis Split, propagates the new layout through a unary/binary/Concat/ Split closure, remaps Split/Concat axes, and may add one terminal public-output Transpose.
+It still owns unbounded full-graph fixed-point scans, mutable constant handling, layout propagation, and output adaptation in one function.

+Production characterization was run sequentially before any extraction.
+The helper returned zero for all four runtime invocations on each of `face_detection_yunet_2023mar.onnx`, `FastestDet.onnx`, `human_segmentation_pphumanseg_2021oct_org.onnx`, and `osnet025_Nx3x256x128.onnx`, and for all eight runtime invocations on `sinet_320_op.onnx`.
+No operator was added, removed, or changed in those calls.
+The active behavior is currently represented by the existing synthetic direct- builder test.
+This zero-match result is an audit result, not authorization to remove the compatibility behavior.

+The following tests were rerun from the clean source checkpoint immediately before this pause:

+- the two indexed binary-bridge suites plus the complete architecture suite:
+  `234 passed in 45.07s`;
+- TensorFlow-import-blocked explicit direct, default direct, and `-cotof`
+  conversions: `3 passed, 8 deselected in 3.68s`.

+No Tier corpus or additional real-model conversion was run for this pause.
+The preceding `b80150a3` checkpoint already records byte-identical sequential SiNet artifacts and its focused validation below.
+There is no newly failing test and no newly discovered production regression at this boundary.
+The inherited lint, optional exporter, and unrun broad-regression limitations remain listed under **Failing tests and known issues**.

+At resumption, the first implementation task is the characterized Split/ channelwise binary-tail helper.
+Use a dedicated cohesive layout owner if the match/plan/apply split confirms that boundary, retain the exact two production sequence positions, use `ModelIRGraphIndex` and Session `LayoutState`, and replace the closure scans with a bounded consumer worklist.
+Add transactional guards and focused synthetic equivalence/no-op tests before running one short sequential zero-match byte comparison.
+Module placement is a cohesion decision;
+there is no source-file 2,000-line Goal requirement.
+The 2,000 threshold applies only to ONNX operation-count Tier classification.

+This document is the only file changed for the pause checkpoint.
+After it is committed and pushed, the required handoff state is a clean worktree with local and remote `fb-refactor5` equal.
+Do not open a pull request.

 ## Completed work

 The merged `fb-refactor4` checkpoints included: